eldoghry/postgres-ha/readme.md

 sudo nano /etc/patroni/config.yml
 ```

-then on each node add the following config with changing apporpiate congif
+then on each node add the following config with changing appropriate config

 Node 2